osteele/Arduino-BLE-IMU/README.md

   This protocol has the property that a message with just the Quaternion position is exactly 20 bytes, or one BLE 4.0 packet.

-* Calibration (READ, NOTIFY; 4 x uint_8): The system, gyro, accel, and mag calibration values, each ranging 0..3.
+* Calibration (`509B0003-EBE1-4AA5-BC51-11004B78D5CB`; READ, NOTIFY; 4 x
+  uint_8): The system, gyro, accel, and mag calibration values, each ranging 0..3.
 These are NOTIFYed when they change (from initial assumed values of 0).

-The Service and Characteristic UUIDs, and the constants used in the Flags byte, are defined in `./src/BLEIMUService.h`.

 Characteristic data are transmitted in little-endian order, not network order.
 This matches the standard GATT profile characteristics such as the heart-rate